ckeditor/ckeditor5/docs/installation/frameworks/angular.md

 ### Using a custom CKEditor 5 build

-If you want to add more plugins to the existing build or customize something that cannot be controlled with the {@link installation/configuration editor configuration} you should create a custom build first, using the {@link  link-removed create a custom build guide}.
+If you want to add more plugins to the existing build or customize something that cannot be controlled with the {@link installation/getting-started/configuration editor configuration} you should create a custom build first, using the {@link installation/getting-started/quick-start#creating-custom-builds create a custom build guide}.

 You should finish the above tutorial with the generated `ckeditor.js` file (and corresponding translation files).
 In the next step you should copy it to the `src` directory and import it to the component file.